mfouesneau/gitpod-cpp-project-template/docs/README.md

 > pip install conan
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You may have to look for the library you need in the [package center](https://conan.io/center/), e.g:
+You may have to look for the library you need in the [package center](https://conan.io/center/), e.g.:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~{lang-shell}
 > conan search xtensor -r conan-center
 Existing package recipes: